 The DSS office will then generate an Authorization Letter informing the student's instructors of the academic adjustments needed to negate the effect of the disability in the class room.
 The Authorization Letter is emailed to each instructor.

-The student should also make appointment or visit during office hours to discuss with the instructor the details of how the adjustments will be provided in each specific class.
+The student should also make an appointment or visit during office hours to discuss with the instructor the details of how the adjustments will be provided in each specific class.

 Whenever an instructor has questions or concerns regarding the adjustments, the instructor should provide the adjustments but immediately contact the DSS office via email or ext.
 8166 from any campus phone.